An Efficient Randomized QLP Algorithm for Approximating the Singular Value Decomposition: Error Bounds and Computational Cost

-The above cost involves computation of all approximate subspaces and singular vales of $\bf A$ by Rand-QLP.
+The above cost involves computation of all approximate subspaces as well as singular vales of $\bf A$ by Rand-QLP.

-The cost of the SVD is comparable to that of Rand-QLP \cite[p.
+The cost of computing the SVD is comparable to that of Rand-QLP \cite[p.
 254]{GolubVanLoan96}.
 Computing CPQR, however, requires $2mn^2+n^3+4(m^2n-mn^2)$ flops, which is around three times less that that of Rand-QLP.
-However, as pointed out earlier, computation of the SVD requires considerable amount of level-1 and level-2 BLAS operations \cite{Dongarraetal18}, and only half of the flops of CPQR are in level-3 BLAS \cite{QuintanaSB98}.
+However, as pointed out earlier, the computation of the SVD requires considerable amount of level-1 and level-2 BLAS operations \cite{Dongarraetal18}, and only half of the flops of CPQR are in level-3 BLAS \cite{QuintanaSB98}.
 This makes implementation of these two algorithms challenging on advanced computers, as they can not be efficiently parallelized.
-However, Rand-QLP can be computed almost entirely using level-3 BLAS routines, thereby harnessing the parallel structure of modern computers.
+However, Rand-QLP can be computed almost entirely using level-3 BLAS routines, hence harnessing the structure of modern architectures.
+This claim is substantiated in Section \ref{secNuSim} through implementation of different algorithms on a hybrid GPU-accelerated machine.

+Rand-QLP readily lends itself to more complicated implementations due to the development of the blocked and tiled methods for computing the QR decomposition of dense and block low-rank matrices, which are amenable to high degrees of parallelism \cite{ButtariLKD08, AprY22}.